aerian-studios/eslint-config/README.md

 The base formatting uses Prettier, which parses and reformats your code.
 It runs this through ESLint, so you can run use `eslint . --fix` to apply Prettier formatting as well as ESLint rules.

+### Development

+This is a monorepo managed by Lerna.
+To publish, run `lerna publish`.
+New rules should mean a major version change, as they're breaking changes for existing projects.